ro-dhr/Outlook-Exchange-Troubleshooting-Lab/README.md

 ![Internal user retains access](screenshots/ticket09-06-internal-user-can-access.png)

-Re-tested the same link in an incognito window — this time it correctly denied access rather than opening the document.
+Testing if anyone outside the company can access the document.
+This time it correctly denied access rather than opening the document.

 ![Outsider now denied access](screenshots/ticket09-07-outsider-access-denied.png)